zencq/Pi/README.md

    Then scan for the others first and check on that later.
 All addresses for the values are close together and in the order you see in the description.

-The `TOTAL_ITERATIONS` here should match those from the preparation script.
+The `TOTAL_ITERATIONS` here should match those from the preparation script (defaults to `1` if not set).
 You can directly enter the addresses as they are displayed in Cheat Engine and don't need to prepend a `0x`.

 ```
 python procedural.py TOTAL_ITERATIONS ADDRESS_ITEM_SEED ADDRESS_DESCRIPTION ADDRESS_TITLE ADDRESS_STAT1 [ADDRESS_STAT2 [ADDRESS_STAT3 [ADDRESS_STAT4]]]